PierreSenellart/provsql/doc/source/user/casestudy4.rst

     SELECT name FROM person_position
     WHERE position = 'Minister of Justice';

+Set the :guilabel:`Order` control to :guilabel:`by start` to read the holders in chronological order -- the natural way to follow a role through time -- without adding any sort to the query.

 This is the timeline form of :sqlfunc:`history`, which returns all versions of rows matching a set of column filters: